khaled abdul wahab 248.88.

 As was pointed out by the late justice Moshe Bejski, who headed the Commission for the Designation of the Righteous for 25 years, the "risk to life" criterion did not imply that a rescuer was "facing a hangman's knot" when he/she extended aid to Jews.
 The very fact that in aiding Jews a person was placing himself in jeopardy of eventual punishment was sufficient reason to fulfill the "risk" requirement.

 For instance, in Vichy France, in 1942, Paul Heritier, who lived in Chamalieres, near Clermont-Ferrand, and owned a vacation home in Chaumargeais, about 75 kilometers away, allowed the use of that home to Andre Chouraqui, for his clandestine work with Jewish operatives.
 Heritier did not live in that distant village home, hardly visited that area and was not involved in any way in Chouraqui's clandestine activity.
 In 1991, he was awarded the Righteous title.
-It was justified on the reasoning that although he did not face any risk to his life, since the French Vichy authorities did not exact the death penalty to persons aiding Jews, the potentiality of arrest and imprisonment could not be ruled out, and this accorded with the "risk" principle.
+It was justified on the reasoning that although he did not face any risk to his life, since the French Vichy authorities did not impose the death penalty on persons aiding Jews, potential arrest and imprisonment could not be ruled out, and this accorded with the "risk" principle.

 When Abdul-Wahhab placed his Jewish wards on his estate, he told them to remove their obligatory Jewish star whenever Germans from a nearby German Red Cross outfit visited him, so as to avoid any risks to them and himself.
 Fortunately for all concerned, British and US armies swiftly defeated the Germans in Tunisia, on May 6, 1943.
 The two dozen Jews on Khaled's estate exited from their confinement safe and sound.